CrowdStrike/Cloud-AWS/systems-manager/documentation/AWS-Systems-Manager-Intro.md

    ![](media/oauth-token.png)

-2. Load the CloudFormation template
+2. Load the CloudFormation template located in the `cloudformation/cft` folder.

    Add the CrowdStrike API OAuth2 Client ID and Client secret